 Cash and cash equivalents were \$314.8 million at June 30, 2023 and \$260.2 million at September 30, 2022.
 Approximately three-fourths of the cash and cash equivalents at June 30, 2023 were held outside of the U.S. The proportion of cash and cash equivalents held outside of the U.S. generally varies from period to period.
-At June 30, 2023 and September 30, 2022, total debt was \$9.0 billion and \$7.8 billion, respectively, \$419.4 million and \$212.2 million of which was short-term at June 30, 2023 and September 30, 2022, respectively.
+At June 30, 2023 and September 30, 2022, total debt was \$9.0 billion and \$7.8 billion, respectively, \$419.4 million and \$212.2 million of which was short-term at

+June 30, 2023 and September 30, 2022, respectively.
 Included in our total debt at June 30, 2023 was \$161.6 million of non-cash acquisition-related step-up.
 During the nine months ended June 30, 2023, debt increased \$1.2 billion primarily due to the Mexico Acquisition, net of debt repayments.
 See "Note 3.
 Acquisitions" for additional information.

-At June 30, 2023, we had approximately \$3.5 billion of available liquidity under our long-term committed credit facilities and cash and cash equivalents.
-Our primary available liquidity is under our revolving credit facilities and Receivables Securitization Facility.
-This liquidity may be used to provide for ongoing working capital needs and for other general corporate purposes, including acquisitions, dividends and stock repurchases.
+At June 30, 2023 December 31, 2023, we had approximately \$3.5 billion \$3.4 billion of available liquidity under our long-term committed credit facilities and cash and cash equivalents.
+Our primary available liquidity availability is under our revolving credit facilities and Receivables Securitization Facility, Facility, the majority of which matures July 2027.
+This liquidity may be used to provide for ongoing working capital needs and for other general corporate purposes, including acquisitions dividends and stock repurchases.dividends.

 Our credit facilities contain certain restrictive covenants, including a covenant to satisfy a debt to capitalization ratio.
-We test and report our compliance with all of these covenants as required by these facilities and were in compliance with all of these covenants as of June 30, 2023.
+We test and report our compliance with all of these covenants as required by these facilities and were in compliance with all of these covenants them as of June 30, 2023 December 31, 2023.

-At June 30, 2023, we had \$77.6 million of outstanding letters of credit not drawn upon.
+At June 30, 2023 December 31, 2023, we had \$77.6 million \$80.0 million of outstanding letters of credit not drawn upon.

-We use a variety of working capital management strategies, including supply chain financing ("SCF") programs, vendor financing and commercial card programs, monetization facilities where we sell short-term receivables to a group of third-party financial institutions and a receivables securitization facility.
+We use a variety of working capital management strategies, including supply chain financing ("SCF") programs, vendor financing and commercial card programs, monetization facilities where we sell short-term receivables to a group of third-party financial institutions and a receivables securitization facility. facilities.
 We describe these programs below.

 We engage in certain customer-based SCF programs to accelerate the receipt of payment for outstanding accounts receivables from certain customers.
 Certain costs of these programs are borne by the customer or us.
 Receivables transferred under these customer-based SCF programs generally meet the requirements to be accounted for as sales in accordance with guidance under ASC 860 resulting in derecognition of such receivables from our consolidated balance sheets.
 Receivables involved with these customer-based SCF programs constitute approximately 2% of our annual net sales.
 In addition, we have monetization facilities that sell to third-party financial institutions all of the short-term receivables generated from certain customer trade accounts.
-See "Note 12.
-Fair Value - Accounts Receivable Sales Agreements" for a discussion of our monetization facilities.
+See "Note 12.11.
+Fair Value - Accounts Receivable Sales Monetization Agreements" for a discussion of our monetization facilities.